na-na-hi/renget/archive/Reaped-Quirks.md

 	Type: Emitter

 	Description: He can secrete drug-like substances from his body in the form of liquids or, with greater effort, gas.
 These substances can be customized by him to cause a variety of effects.
 With focus they can even reach levels of true mad science.
 He produces these substances from the resources in his body, like nutrients and hydration.

-Projection Quirk
+Projection
 -Fluid
 -Small
 -Full body
 -Consumption
+-Broad
 -Esoteric
--Slow
-Body Manipulation Quirk
--Others
--Full
--Tactile
--Slow
-1 Point of Quirk Refinement
+-Knowledge Limit
+-Quirk Refinement

-27 Points
+18 Points

 !!! note